Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Appendix

 \paragraph{Depth-only pass with early-Z.} After visibility, we render only the surviving clusters in a \emph{solid, depth-only} pipeline (color writes disabled, depth writes enabled).
 A minimal fragment shader lets the rasterizer perform early-depth testing.
 This produces the depth map $D\in\mathbb{R}^{H\times W}$ used downstream.

 \paragraph{Zero-copy interop to PyTorch.} In order to obtain the depth every frame efficiently, a naive path would be to read back the GPU depth buffer to host memory and then upload it to CUDA, introducing synchronization and PCIe traffic.
 Instead, we adopt a fully GPU-resident path: we render with Vulkan and export the depth image’s memory as an \emph{external file descriptor} (FD).
 On the CUDA side, we import that FD as external memory and map it to a device pointer; the pointer is then wrapped as a PyTorch CUDA tensor without a copy.
-This eliminates CPU involvement, avoids extra copies, and preserves real-time throughput.